 Challenge your fear so you can do away with old and redundant associations and form new healthier ones.

-It’s not enough to just challenge your fear in your head or in theory.
-You need to back this up with action.
+It’s not enough to just challenge your fear in your head or in theory, therefore, you need to back this up with action.

 Push yourself to try out things you might not have before.
 If you’ve never been on a rollercoaster, go for a ride!
 If you’re scared of public speaking, address a room of people; if nothing else, just for the experience.
 If you’re not used to saying no, say no!
 Just so you know how it feels.